friflo/ECS-wiki/docs/events.md

     query.EventFilter.TagAdded<MyTag1>();
 ```

-`EventFilter`'s can be used on its own or within a query, see the examples below below.
+`EventFilter`'s can be used on its own or within a query, see the examples below.
 All events that need to be filtered - like added/removed components/tags - can be added to the `EventFilter`.

 ```csharp